wp-plugins/ik-facebook/readme.txt

 No worries!
 Did you include any non-integer characters?
 Be sure the width is just something like "250" (ignore the quotes) - you don't need to include "px".

+= Instead of a Like Button, all I see is "Error"! =

+That probably means the URL you've given the Like Button is invalid.
+Sometimes this happens in the feed widget, if the URL isn't a valid Facebook Page.

 = Other people's posts are showing up on my wall!
 How do I stop it? =

-Visit our website to find out about premium options that are availablw: http://illuminatikarate.com/ik-facebook-plugin/
+Visit our website to find out about premium options that are available: http://illuminatikarate.com/ik-facebook-plugin/

 == Screenshots ==

 1. This is the Settings page.

 == Changelog ==

+= 1.5.1 =
+* Fix: fix issue where the graph data didn't contain a properly formed link, leading to an Error message being output instead of the Like Button.

 = 1.5 =
 * Feature: Adds support for new Pro Feature - Custom HTML.